|Ecosystem||System of interdependence among living and non-living in a given habitat.|

 All living beings make the biotic component of an ecosystem.

 A food chain is a simple representation of transfer of energy from the sun to different biotic components of an ecosystem.
-Sun is the ultimate source of energy.
+Sun is the ultimate source of energy, because most of the sources of energy on earth have got energy from sun.
 Green plants convert solar energy into chemical energy during photosynthesis.
 When an animal takes food, this energy is supplied to the animal and the process goes on.
 A simple food chain can be shown as follows:

 Producer → Primary Consumer → Secondary Consumer

 Real life cannot be as simple as a food chain shown above.
+For a given prey, there can be many predators.
+For example, grass is eaten by many animals.
+A goat is eaten by many carnivores.
 In any ecosystem, there can be many food chains which are interlinked at various levels.
 Thus, many food chains form a network which is called food web.

 Transfer of Energy through a food chain: Different levels in the food chain are called trophic level.
 Out of the energy consumed by an organism at a particular trophic level, 90% is utilised for its own need and rest 10% is left for the organism of the next trophic level.
 So, very little energy is left for the organism which is at the tertiary level.
 Let us assume that a green plant makes 100% energy in the form of chemical energy.
 90% of this energy would be utilised for its own purpose.
 This would leave just 10% energy for the primary consumer.
 Now, primary consumer shall also utilize 90% of energy which was consumed by it.
 This would leave just 1% energy for (10% of 10 = 1) for the secondary consumer.
 By this logic, the tertiary consumer would get just 0.1% of energy which was originally made by the green plant.
 This is the reason, there can be just one or two organisms at the top of the food pyramid.